Bike lock comparison: A texlock is more attractive, more flexible and more secure than other types of bike lock

 tex-lock versus cable lock

 Cable locks consist of a steel cable that is surrounded by plastic and has a locking cylinder at the end.
 Unlike chain locks, nothing usually rattles here.
-From mini cable locks and spiral cable locks to armored cable locks, this classic lock is available in various sizes and security levels.
+From mini cable locks and spiral cable locks to armoured cable locks, this classic lock is available in various sizes and security levels.

 tex-lock versus frame lock